mmoth-kurtis/MMotH-Fenics-UK/docs/pages/getting_started/running_a_simulation/running_demo.md

 python ../../source_code/fenics_driver.py singlecell_demo.json
 ```

-The default option in this instruction file is to save all of the output in the same directory in which MMotH-Vent is called.
-MMotH-Vent output a number of numpy arrays that contain cell-level information.
+The default option in this instruction file is to save all of the output in the same directory from which MMotH-Vent is called.
+MMotH-Vent outputs a number of numpy arrays that contain cell-level information.
 The cell data at any gauss point can be plotted by executing
 ```
-python [path to k_plotter] [gauss point]
+python [path to k_plotter] [integer gauss point]
 ```
 Assuming the path hierarchy is unchanged from the master repository, after running the demo the MyoSim data can be visualized by
 ```